 Go to the Numbers tab of your SIP trunk and click on Add an Existing Number.
 You can use filters in order to select your Twilio number.

 Twilio charges for each number you own as well as for each minute of incoming calls.
 The Origination Section on their pricing page explains how much it costs for local and toll-free numbers, so make sure you have the needed credits on your account:

 Send Aircall Your Phone Number

 Once you’re all set up on Twilio you’ll be ready to link your number to Aircall.
-All you have to do is send your phone number to us here (email@example.com), and we’ll do the rest from there!
+All you have to do is send your phone number to the Support Team and ask for it to be enabled with Twilio for SIP-Trunking, and we’ll do the rest from there!

-NOTE: If you have more than one Twilio number to link to Aircall, just repeat the steps above for the other numbers.
+NOTE: If you have more than one Twilio number to link to Aircall, just repeat the steps above.

 Still in need of assistance?
 Please feel free to reach out to the Support Team and we’ll be happy to assist!